-Under the six strategic focus areas there are 64 actions described to allow immediate and ongoing work which will respond to the challenge that the urban forest faces, including impacts of climate change and increasing urban development.
-With this Urban Forest Strategy Council will focus its efforts on the actions needed today and over the next ten years so that by 2032 Banyule is well on its way to achieving the long-term Banyule Community Vision.
+Under the six strategic focus areas there are 60 actions described to allow immediate and ongoing work which will respond to the challenge that the urban forest faces, including impacts of climate change and increasing urban development.

+With this Urban Forest Strategy, Council will focus its efforts on the actions needed today and over the next 10 years so that by 2033, Banyule is well on its way to achieving the long-term Urban Forest Vision.

-33 measures are established with reporting intervals to report on the progress towards the vision over the life of the strategy.
+We have established 33 measures with reporting intervals to report on the progress towards the vision over the life of the Strategy.

-KPIs are also established to focus reporting on the critical outcomes.
-Specific, acheivable and timely measures have been set for; canopy cover across the suburbs (27% by 2050 with no loss in suburbs exceeding the target), canopy cover across the footpath network (45% by 2040 with no loss in suburbs exceeding the target) and completing the planting of all viable vacant street tree sites (currently approximately 10,000).
+We have also defined Key Performance Indicators (KPIs) to focus reporting on the critical outcomes.

+Specific, achievable and timely measures have been set for:

+- canopy cover across all suburbs (30% by 2050 with no loss in suburbs exceeding the target) - canopy cover across the footpath and local road network (45% by 2050 with no loss in suburbs exceeding the target) - Canopy cover across the open space shared path network and surrounding playgrounds -50% by 2050

-The development of an endorsed tree management framework will include clear and transparent process, procedure and applications, including, but not limited to, managing tree risk, processes for removal, process for reporting and customer engagement, planning planting and species and managing complaints and disputes.
+In addition to the metric KPIs, the development of an endorsed tree management framework will include clear and transparent process, procedure and applications, including but not limited to:

+- managing tree risk

+- · processes for removal

+- process for reporting and customer engagement

+- planning planting and species

+- managing complaints and disputes.

 This action will integrate existing policy and process and develop new outcomes where gaps exist.

-The Strategy will be reviewed every four years and annual results published in Banyule's State of the Environment report.
+The Urban Forest Strategy will be reviewed every four years with annual results published in Banyule's State of the Environment report.